aws/aws-cdk/packages/aws-cdk-lib/aws-s3-assets/README.md

 Use `BundlingOutput.ARCHIVED` if the bundling output contains a single archive file and you don't want it to be zipped.

+Use `BundlingOutput.FILE` if the bundling output contains a single non archive file such as `.js` and you don't want it to be zipped.
+Single files will be archived if the `BundlingOutput.AUTO_DISCOVER` option is active.

 ### Docker options

 Depending on your build environment, you may need to pass certain docker options to the `docker run` command that bundles assets.